As a crime victim, you may have concerns related to your housing needs. Maybe:

 You have the right not to be discriminated against or treated differently because you are a domestic violence victim.

-If you are a victim of domestic violence, a landlord CANNOT:
+As a tenant who is a victim of domestic violence, a landlord CANNOT:

 - Refuse to rent to you because you are a victim